brendanhoran/cangjians.github.io/projects/libcangjie/documentation/cangjie.md

 ---
 layout: default
-title: libcangjie2 documentation
+title: libcangjie documentation
 name: projects
-project: libcangjie2
+project: libcangjie
 sub: doc
 ---

 ## The Cangjie context

 Now this is really the interesting part: it is the actual entry point to the library.
-For everything worth doing with libcangjie2, you will want to get a hold on a `Cangjie` context.
+For everything worth doing with libcangjie, you will want to get a hold on a `Cangjie` context.

 Here is how it is defined: